Sexual Offence Solicitors

 Bail in cases of sex offences

-Where necessary, if for example the CPS do not want you to live with any children whilst you are on bail, we will work alongside our expert family lawyers, to ensure that the impact of any bail conditions has the minimal possible impact on your family.
+Where necessary, if, for example, the CPS do not want you to live with any children whilst you are on bail, we will work alongside our expert family lawyers to ensure that the impact of any bail conditions has the minimal possible impact on your family.

 What does consent mean in sex offences?

-There are some specific sex offences where consent cannot in law be a defence, for example, allegations of sexual offences involving children.
+There are some specific sex offences where consent cannot, in law, be a defence, for example, allegations of sexual offences involving children.
 However, where the allegations relate to adults, consent is a common issue.

 Publicity surrounding sexual offences